 Coefficient o measures contribution of 1% point of difference in years of schooling and the differences in growth rates.
 According to one research, each additional school year would be on average related to 0.3% higher growth rates of per capital yield during the time period from 1960-1990 (Barro 1991, 2).
 The rapid growth of East Asian economies is undoubtedly the result of great investments in education.
 Some earlier studies also determined the importance of the education for the economic growth.
 Denison found that contribution of education to the increase of per capital growth is actually 40% (Denison 1962, 5).
 On other hand it is very hard to determine yield rate from education.
 Yield from investments in education is higher than the yield from investments from other forms of capital (Schultz 1961, 12).
 The importance of the education in the economic growth process is proved by the research conducted in developed countries and it is supported by quantitative evidence (Navaretti and Tarr 2000, 8).
-The importance that the investments in human capital have is the same as the importance of investments in material capital, and empirical research justifies this thesis.
-Economic yields on investments in education in most cases transcend yields from alternative forms of investment and so developing countries, in this respect, usually have higher yields than developed countries.
+The importance that the investments in human capital have is the same as the importance of investments in education in most cases transcend yields from alternative forms of investment and so developing countries, in this respect, usually have higher yields than developed countries.